-Information about the 2024 Series 2 Bonds is provided for reference in the table on the inside front cover of this Official Statement.
+Information about the 2024 Series 1 Bonds is provided for reference in the table on the front cover of this Updated Official Statement.
 CUSIP numbers have been assigned to these issues by CUSIP Global Services.
-The CUSIP number for each maturity has been obtained from a source the State believes to be reliable, but the CUSIP numbers are subject to change after issuance of the 2024 Series 2 Bonds, and neither the State nor the Underwriters are responsible for the correctness of the CUSIP numbers.
-The Underwriters have provided the reoffering yields and prices for the 2024 Series 2 Bonds.
-For each of the 2024 Series 2 Bonds subject to optional redemption, the yield at issuance shown is the lower of the yield to the first optional call date or the yield to the nominal maturity date.
+The CUSIP number for each maturity has been obtained from a source the State believes to be reliable, but the CUSIP numbers are subject to change after issuance of the 2024 Series 1 Bonds, and neither the State nor the Underwriter is responsible for the correctness of the CUSIP numbers.
+The Underwriters have provided the reoffering yields and prices for the 2024 Series 1 Bonds.